 “Unlawful harassment” was best articulated by the Supreme Court in the 1999 case Davis v.
 Monroe County Board of Education.
 The decision established what is known as the “Davis standard” for student-on-student harassment: targeted, discriminatory conduct that is “so severe, pervasive, and objectively offensive, and that so undermines and detracts from the victims’ educational experience, that the victim-students are effectively denied equal access to an institution’s resources and opportunities.”

 In short, isolated pure speech or expression is unlikely to constitute harassment on its own.
 To qualify as peer harassment, speech must be targeted, discriminatory, and typically part of a larger pattern of behavior that hinders the educational experience of the targeted individual.

 Lastly, speech is not protected when it involves unlawful conduct such as vandalism, destruction of property, child pornography, perjury, black mail, or defamation.

 Other unlawful conduct may include certain kinds of disruptions like shout-downs, grabbing microphones, illegally recording others, blocking entrances, and related activity.
 Some of these examples are tactics commonly employed by protesters as forms of civil disobedience.
 However, keep in mind that while civil disobedience can be a vehicle for change, it is — by definition — not protected speech or activity and that participating in such activity can lawfully result in punishment.

-For more information on the history of freedom of speech and list of the most important Supreme Court cases, check out FIRE’s “The History of Free Speech” interactive timeline.
-For additional resources on freedom of speech, please visit FIRE’s First Amendment Library.
+For more information on the history of freedom of speech and list of the most important Supreme Court cases, check out FIRE’s History of Free Speech interactive course at Learn with FIRE.